Bank lobby group IIF welcomes Greek debt swap

 “We welcome the results of the voluntary debt exchange by Greece, announced this morning by the Greek authorities,” the chief negotiators for the IIF said in a statement.

-“The debt exchange results, and the associated unprecedented upfront nominal reduction in the privately-held Greek debt, will catalyze the front financial official sector support for Greece’s new three-year reform program,” it added.
+“The debt exchange results, and the associated unprecedented upfront nominal reduction in the privately-held Greek debt, will catalyze the front financial official sector support for Greece’s new three-year reform programme,” it added.